clytaemnestra/fav-stocks/README.md

 <!-- GETTING STARTED -->
 ## Getting Started
 ### Heroku
-The app is available on [this](https://fav-stocks.herokuapp.com/) URI address.
-Please note that I am using free tier, meaning it takes around 30 seconds for the app to start, if it's not active.

-In case you don't want to register, you can use the following credentials:
-* username: example-user
-* password: ExampleUser345
+The app was available on Heroku, however due to capacity & cost reasons it's not active anymore.

 ### Local Installation
 To get a local copy up and running follow the steps below.